 To protect the trade secrets, the Fortuny factory is not open for visitors.
 You can however visit the showroom (on weekdays) and the adjacent gardens (by appointment).

 At the west side of Giudecca, the high tower of the former Molino Stucky flour mill (or molino in Italian) marks (almost) the end of the island.
 It was designed by Ernst Wullekopf in 1898 in a neo-Gothic style.
 The brick façade hides a steel and reinforced concrete structure.
 It was built for Giovanni Stucky, son of a Swiss immigrant, who started a flourishing international trade of wheat, flour and pasta.
 He became one of the richest men in Venice before he was murdered in 1910 by a former worker.
 The factory was closed in 1955.

 After years of decline, the 13 buildings of the mill have been redeveloped into a Hilton hotel, which opened in 2007.

 INSIDER TIP: If you end your tour here, take the elevator to the top floor and enjoy a drink at the Skyline bar.
 You will have a beautiful view over Giudecca and Venice.
 More information on this and other rooftop views can be found in my post ‘The 5 most stunning rooftop views over Venice’.

-If you want to continue your discovery of Venice, you can take the vaporetto to San Giorgio Maggiore (more info in my post ‘Why San Giorgio Maggiore is worth your visit’) or to Dorsoduro (more info in my post ‘Dorsoduro: An amazing tour of intriguing architecture’).
+If you love to cook, you might be interested in discovering some of the finest local shops on Giudecca while you are there.
+You can read about it in my post ‘Food shopping on Giudecca‘.
+Otherwise, if you want to continue your discovery of Venice, you can take the vaporetto to San Giorgio Maggiore (more info in my post ‘Why San Giorgio Maggiore is worth your visit’) or to Dorsoduro (more info in my post ‘Dorsoduro: An amazing tour of intriguing architecture’).

 Enjoy your walk!